NI-HPC/nihpc-documentation/docs/Compilers.md

     libs/nvidia-cuda/12.8.0/bin
     libs/nvidia-cuda/9.0.176.4/bin

+Or for AMD ROCM codes

+    amd-rocm/rocm-6.2.0
+    amd-rocm/rocm-6.3.3

 These libraries can be including in the executables, as usual adding the flag "-l" to the compilation command, for example

     gcc <flags> -lcublas -lcufft -o my_executable.x my_GPU_program.c

-Nevertheless, if you require a very specific operation, that is not present in the available libraries, and it is necessary to use CUDA, the Nvidia compiler can be used.
+Nevertheless, if you require a very specific operation, that is not present in the available libraries, and it is necessary to use CUDA, the device-specific GPU compilers can be used.

-Currently, the Nvidia compiler is the only one installed on Kelvin-2 that can compile CUDA code
+For Nvidia-CUDA

     nvhpc/22.7
     nvhpc/22.7-byo